Scalingo/php-buildpack/README.md

 _Default: false_

 Enable instrumentation support via [New Relic](http://newrelic.com).
-It's recommended to add the New Relic addon to your Heroku app, but you can also set your license key manually by setting the `NEW_RELIC_LICENSE_KEY` config var via `heroku config:set`.
+You need to define the environment variable `NEW_RELIC_LICENSE_KEY` for your application on your dashboard.

     "newrelic": true